Teaching Grammar, Usage, and Mechanics Grades 4, 5, 6, 7, and 8

 Will the program work in Google Classroom?
 Yes.

 Do I have to pay each month or each year for the license?
 No, it's a low, one-time fee for full access.
 Purchase an individual or group license.

 I'm not tech proficient.
 Is e-Comments easy to use?
 Yes.
 The one-page Quick Start User Guide and video tutorial will get you grading or editing in just minutes.
 No time-consuming and complicated multiple clicks, dropdown menus, or comment codes.
 This program is intuitive and user-friendly.

-Buy your grade-level Teaching Grammar and Mechanics program now, and then navigate to the Chrome Web Store to purchase or add the free trial of the e-Comments Chrome Extension.
+Buy your grade-level Teaching Grammar, Usage, and Mechanics program now, and then navigate to the Chrome Web Store to purchase or add the free trial of the e-Comments Chrome Extension.

 We Also Recommend